CaglayanDokme/EmbeddedSystemExamples/SharedBram/Readme.md

 The Shared BRAM example design includes the Zynq PS and a Microblaze soft CPU.
 They interact with a shared BRAM component.
-Details of the system has been explained in a blog post: WILL BE ADDED
+Details of the system has been explained in a blog post: [A Shared BRAM Example with Microblaze and Zynq PS](https://medium.com/@caglayandokme/a-shared-bram-example-with-microblaze-and-zynq-soc-949495b5f540)